open-spaced-repetition/fsrs4anki/README2.md

 ### Reschedule cards on change

-If you don't enable "Reschedule cards on change", only cards that you review will be rescheduled.
-All other cards will remain unchanged until reviewed.
-If you want a smooth and gradual transition from the old algorithm to FSRS, you should disable "Reschedule cards on change".
-Enabling it will instantly change the intervals of all cards that this preset applies to, which often results in a large backlog of due cards.
+This option controls whether the due dates of cards will be changed when you enable FSRS or change the weights and/or desired retention.
+By default, the cards are not rescheduled.
+This means that future reviews will use the new scheduling, but there will be no immediate change to your workload.
+This allows a smooth and gradual transition from SM-2 to FSRS.

+If rescheduling is enabled, the due dates of cards will be immediately changed.
+This often results in a large number of cards becoming due, so is not recommended when first switching from SM2.

 ![image](https://github.com/Expertium/fsrs4anki/assets/83031600/3d14f65e-365d-4bcb-92d6-cfdeb4703b34)

-## Step 3: Finding optimal parameters
+## Step 3: Find optimal weights

+The FSRS optimizer uses machine learning to learn your memory patterns and find weights that best fit your review history.
+So, the optimizer requires several reviews to fine-tune the weights.

+If you have less than 1,000 reviews, please use the default parameters that are already entered into the "Model weights" field.
+Even with the default parameters, FSRS is better than the default Anki algorithm (SM-2).

-FSRS is a machine-learning algorithm that requires a lot of data to fine-tune.
-If you have at least 1000 reviews (across all cards that this preset applies to), you can click "Optimize FSRS weights" and then click "Optimize".
+If you have at least 1000 reviews (across all cards that this preset applies to), you can generate the optimal parameters for your cards using the `Optimize` button under the "Optimize FSRS weights" section.
+The optimal parameters will replace the default parameters automatically.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/dad5aa7b-d506-4368-a840-ec30bdd3d6a2)

-The optimal parameters will replace the default parameters automatically.
-If you have less than 1,000 reviews, please use the default parameters.
-Even with the default parameters, FSRS is better than the default Anki algorithm (SM-2).
+The weights are preset-specific.
+If you have decks that vary wildly in difficulty, it is recommended to use separate presets for them because the weights for easy decks and hard decks will be different.

+By default, weights will be calculated from the review history of all decks using the current preset.
+If you want to alter which cards are used for optimizing the weights (such as excluding suspended cards), you can adjust the search before calculating the weights.
+The search works the same way as it does in the Browser.
+For details, see [Searching](https://docs.ankiweb.net/searching.html) in the Anki Manual.

+## Step 4: (optional) Evaluate the weights

-After the optimization is complete, you can click "Evaluate" to see metrics that tell you how well FSRS is able to adapt to your memory and your review history.
-Smaller numbers are better.
+You can use the `Evaluate` button in the "Optimize FSRS weights" section to see metrics that tell how well the weights in the "Model weights" field fit your review history.
+Smaller numbers indicate a better fit to your review history.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/c6d383f8-6131-40e0-9728-4cc823483281)

+Log-loss doesn't have an intuitive interpretation.
+RMSE (bins) can be interpreted as the average difference between the predicted probability of recalling a card (R) and the measured (from the review history) probability.
+For example, RMSE=0.05 means that, on average, FSRS is off by 5% when predicting R.

-Note that log-loss and RMSE (bins) are not perfectly correlated, so it's possible that two decks will have similar RMSE values but very different log-loss values, and vice versa.
+Note that log-loss and RMSE (bins) are not perfectly correlated, so two decks may have similar RMSE values but very different log-loss values, and vice-versa.

-## Step 4: (optional) Finding optimal retention and custom scheduling
+## Step 5: (optional) Compute optimal retention

-Click on "Compute optimal retention (experimental)" and then click "Compute".
+It is an experimental tool that tries to calculate a value of desired retention that maximizes the total knowledge within given time constraints, "Minutes study/day".
+Simply put, it tries to find the value of the desired retention that gives you the most efficient study plan.
+It does so by analyzing how much time you spend on your cards, as well as your habits of pressing Hard/Good/Easy.

 ![image](https://github.com/Expertium/fsrs4anki/assets/83031600/64511506-d668-428c-bef3-be58bd4d6c5b)

-It will analyze how much time you spend on your cards, as well as your habits of pressing Hard/Good/Easy, and use that information to simulate different review histories to find a value of desired retention that allows you to remember the most information within given time constraints, "Minutes study/day".
-Simply put, it finds the value of the desired retention that gives you the most efficient study plan.

 You can adjust "Deck size" and "Days to simulate" to fit your needs.
-If you have an exam in 12 months, set "Days to simulate" to 365.
+If you are preparing for an exam that is 12 months away, set "Days to simulate" to 365.
 If you are a language learner, 5 years (1825 days) is a reasonable timeframe.

+The suggested retention will greatly depend on your inputs, and if it significantly differs from 0.9, it's a sign that the time allocated per day is either too low or too high for the number of cards you're trying to learn.

+Since the tool is experimental, it is better to use your intuition to come up with a value of desired retention.
+However, the suggested retention can be useful as a reference when you have no idea of what you want your retention rate to be.

+## Step 6: (optional) Custom Scheduling

 "Custom scheduling" allows you to introduce new scheduling rules on top of FSRS.
 This feature is only for advanced users and developers.
-If you have previously used FSRS and have some code in this field, please delete it.